phronmophobic/blog/markdown/ui-model.md

 > **glfwWaitEventsTimeout**: It puts the thread to sleep until at least one event has been received, or until the specified number of seconds have elapsed.
 It then processes any received events.
 > {{blockquote-footer}}GLFW [Input Guide](https://www.glfw.org/docs/latest/input_guide.html){{blockquote-footer}}

-Processing events works by calling callbacks that were set up during initialization(not shown in the above examples).
+Processing events works by invoking callbacks that were set up during initialization(not shown in the above examples).
 Callbacks are then run in the event loop when `glfwWaitEventsTimeout` is called.
 Below is one of the callbacks.
 The other callbacks follow a similar pattern (some of the callbacks are a little messier because they need to standardize events to match other backends).

 ```clojure
 (defn- -mouse-button-callback [window window-handle button action mods]